Ezequiel Duran Preview, Player Props: Rangers vs. Athletics

-Ezequiel Duran -- with a slugging percentage of .194 in his past 10 games (including zero home runs) -- will be in action for the Texas Rangers against the Oakland Athletics, with Sean Newcomb on the mound, on September 9 at 7:05 PM ET.
+On Sunday, Ezequiel Duran (batting .194 in his past 10 games) and the Texas Rangers face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 2:35 PM ET.

 Ezequiel Duran Game Info & Props vs. the Athletics